DiwasLamsal/ClaybrookZoo/readme.txt

+Administrator: Diwas Lamsal
+Login ID: 10000
+password: asdasdasd

 *******************************************************************

 *Please read this file as a walkthrough to use the system

-GROUP B - CSY2027 GROUP PROJECT ASSIGNMENT
+18406547 - DIWAS LAMSAL CLAYBROOK ZOO ASSIGNMENT

-* Database name: groupb
+* Database name: zooassignment
 *******************************************************************

-Please Upload the SQL file groupb.sql before you proceed.
-The database name is groupb.
+Please Upload the SQL file zooassignment.sql before you proceed.
+The database name is zooassignment.

 *******************************************
 *IMPORTANT*

-Please add the folder ZooAssignment to the root server directory because Absolute path has been used The files such as CSS, images, or javascript required absolute pathing due to the htaccess structure and the MVC module
+Please add the folder ZooAssignment to the root server directory because.
+Absolute paths has been used The files such as CSS, images, or javascript required absolute pathing due to the htaccess structure and the MVC module

-The folder structure shall be:
+The folder structure (for Xampp server) shall be:

 	htdocs/ZooAssignment/